Reservations

 • Public transport: The best way to reach the festivities is by train to Amsterdam Central Station or Amsterdam Zuid Station (which connects to the metro line to Vijzelgracht, placing you in the middle of the parade route).

-• Walking and cycling: Amsterdam is a relatively compact city, and walking or cycling can be efficient ways to get around, though be prepared for crowds in central areas.
+• Walking and cycling: Amsterdam is a relatively compact city and walking or cycling can be efficient ways to get around.
+We recommend you give plenty of time to get to your destination and prepare for crowds in central areas.

 While Pride Amsterdam as we know it today started in 1996, the country’s journey toward LGBTQ+ equality began much earlier.

-The Dutch LGBTQ+ rights organization COC, founded in 1946, is the oldest still-operating LGBTQ+ organization in the world.
+The Dutch LGBTQ+ rights organisation COC, founded in 1946, is the oldest still-operating LGBTQ+ organisation in the world.
 Initially, COC focused on legal reforms and social acceptance rather than public demonstrations.
 However, influenced by global movements, the Netherlands held its first ‘Gay Liberation and Solidarity Day’ in Amsterdam on 25 June 1977.

 Pride Amsterdam emerged separately in 1996, created by gay entrepreneurs who wanted to highlight Amsterdam as a gay-friendly destination and celebrate the city’s diverse LGBTQ+ scene.
 The inaugural event featured a boat parade through the canals with 45 boats and attracted approximately 20,000 spectators.

-The Netherlands then made global history in 2001 when it became the first country in the world to legalize same-sex marriage, further cementing its reputation as a progressive leader in LGBTQ+ rights.
+The Netherlands then made global history in 2001 when it became the first country in the world to legalise same-sex marriage, further cementing its reputation as a progressive leader in LGBTQ+ rights.

 Over the years, Pride Amsterdam has grown tremendously in both size and significance.
 By 2019, it had become such an important cultural event that it was added to the Inventory of Intangible Heritage in the Netherlands.